Steve-Pellissery/student-career-outcomes-dashboard/README.md

 ---

 ## ⚙️ Key Features
-- Built a centralized dataset using **INDEX-MATCH across multiple sheets**
+- Built a centralized master dataset by integrating multiple data sources using lookup functions and **INDEX-MATCH **, simulating real-world data workflows
 - Cleaned and validated data using Excel formulas and logic checks
-- Created pivot tables for structured analysis
+- Created **PIVOT TABLES** for structured analysis
 - Designed an interactive Excel dashboard with charts and KPIs
 - Implemented **dynamic filtering (slicers)** to view all metrics by major